Opportunities for building skills and capacity in grains industry

 Industry Development Awards – The GRDC Industry Development Awards are specifically targeted at Australian grain growers or groups working directly with growers for study tours, travel or other forms of training approved by the GRDC.
 The aim is to develop new skills, build relationships and acquire new information that will contribute to building a sustainable and profitable grains industry.

-Travel Awards – The GRDC Travel Awards are available to individuals or groups within the Australian grains industry wishing to attend a conference or undertake travel that aligns with the GRDC's corporate objectives and demonstrated benefit to the Australian grains industry.
+Travel Awards – The GRDC Travel Awards are available to researchers within the Australian grains industry wishing to attend a conference or undertake travel that aligns with the GRDC's corporate objectives and demonstrates benefit to the Australian grains industry.
 Applicants should highlight both the professional development benefit and the mechanism for the dissemination of knowledge to the industry.

 Grains Industry Research Scholarships – The GRDC Grains Industry Research Scholarships encourage post-graduate training in disciplines that contribute to the research, development and extension priorities of the GRDC and the Australian grains industry.
 Scholarships are available for three years and are awarded on the basis of academic excellence, the topic of the proposed research program and the likelihood of the applicant’s ongoing involvement in the grains industry.
 To be eligible for a GRS, applicants must secure a base scholarship such as an Australian Postgraduate Awards (APA) or equivalent.